The men are sent on a mission to lay barbed wire at the front slow the approach of the enemies.

-Paul sees a newbie recruit walking around without a mask – he hates his and tears it off.
+Paul sees a newbie recruit walking around without a mask—so he tears his own off.

 The shelling has stopped.
 The men lift a wounded soldier.
 His hip is covered with blood – the man seems close to death and is bleeding from many places.

-Kat tries to bandage him and, as Paul comforts, he realizes that this is the new recruit that he had encountered earlier (the one who messed his pants).
+Kat tries to bandage him and, as Paul comforts him, he realizes that this is the new recruit that he had encountered earlier (the one who messed his pants).

 Kat tells the boy to stay there as the men prepare to get him a stretcher.
-The boy is in such bad shape, Kat suggests that they get a gun and finish him off mercifully.
+The boy is in such bad shape that Kat suggests that they get a gun and finish him off mercifully.

 The narrator notes what little of life will be left to the youngster, even if he survives through enormous pain.